Skip to Main Content

 Key points:

-• Searches for and saves PDF as references are collected
+• Searches for and saves PDF as references are collected.

-• Stores PDFs in Google Drive so plenty of storage
+• Stores PDFs in Google Drive so plenty of storage.

-• Cites with Google Docs (and Word in beta)
+• Cites with Google Docs and Word.

-• Only works in Chrome web browser
+• Only works in Chrome web browser.

-• Has mobile apps to view and edit library on the go
+• Has mobile apps to view and edit library on the go.

 Zotero